gaulinsoft/fusion/README.md

 fusion.transpile(source, "document.createElement", "document.querySelector", "document.querySelectorAll")
 ```

-OTHERWISE, HAS OPTIONAL LIGHTWEIGHT DOM PLUGIN (3KB GZIPPED, 10 KB)
+OTHERWISE, IT HAS AN OPTIONAL LIGHTWEIGHT DOM PLUGIN (3KB GZIPPED, 10 KB)
 WHICH CAN BE ACCESSED NATIVELY OR USING THE FUSION SUPERSET
 ```text
 @(div.blah).__append(<span />);
 @(div.blah)@append(<span />);
 ```

-`fusion-dom.js` DOES NOT REQUIRE `fusion.js`, IT'S A RUNTIME COMPONENT THAT ALSO PROVIDES THE BASE FUNCTIONALITY OF THE SIMPLE PROTOTYPE DEFINITIONS ABOVE
+*** `fusion-dom.js` does NOT require `fusion.js`, it's a runtime component that also provides the base functionality of the simple `Element.prototype` and `Document.prototype` definitions above.

 Element
 * after()